December 11, 2013 § Leave a comment

 “Zionism does not, strictly speaking, require the belief in a Greater Israel, nor toleration of any degree of civil or political inequality between Jews and others in the Jewish state.”

-This essentially narrows the definition of Zionism down very heavily, as becomes obvious.
-The Zionists, of any stripe, are suddenly freed from having to answer questions on the occupation of large parts of the West Bank, and so on (it is of course unarguable that crimes committed in the name of any ideology are rarely inherent to that ideology, but at the same time one cannot have a serious discussion whilst trotting past without trying to understand the causes of anti-Zionism in the middle east).
+This, whilst true, sidesteps a lot of points, and perhaps conflates Zionism in the broader sense (the belief in the need for a state that offers an unconditional homeland to Jewish people) with the more ethnonationalist variant pursued by recent Israeli administrations.
+The Israelis, of any stripe, are thus rhetorically freed in his argument from having to answer questions on the occupation of large parts of the West Bank, and so on (it is of course unarguable that crimes committed in the name of any ideology are rarely inherent to that ideology, but at the same time one cannot have a serious discussion whilst trotting past without trying to understand the causes of anti-Israel sentiment in the middle east).

 “those who endorse the euphemistically named one-state solution, or even more circumlocutiously call for a return of the descendants of Palestinian refugees to their homes in Israel-proper, which would turn Israel into an Arab-majority state and terminate Jewish self-determination by stealth.”